Public safety diving: Public safety diving personnel

-In the US, many public safety divers are volunteers, but career law enforcement or fire rescue personnel also often take on these additional responsibilities as part of their occupation.
+In the US, many public safety divers are volunteers, but career law enforcement or fire/rescue personnel also often take on these additional responsibilities as part of their occupation.
 Firefighters will find the diving equipment has similarities to the full face masks and breathing apparatus worn in smoke filled environments.

 Law enforcement personnel are also trained as public safety divers because of their training and experience in handling evidence and presenting evidence in court.

+Training and qualifications

+Depending on the jurisdiction, public safety divers may be required to be registered as commercial divers, or may be trained specifically as public safety divers by specialists, or may be initially trained as recreational divers, then given additional specialist training.

+In addition to basic diving skills training, public safety divers require specialized training for recognizing hazards, conducting risk assessments, search procedures, diving in zero visibility, using full-face masks with communication systems, and recovering evidence that is admissible in court.
+Some of the water they are required to dive in is contaminated, and they may be required to wear vulcanized drysuits, with diving helmets sealed to the suit, and utilize surface-supplied air.
+At times, the decontamination process that takes place out of the water can take longer than the dive time.